 With the current digitalization of retail, data management has become a priority for companies in the sector.
-However, many of these companies struggle to properly manage the vast amounts of data they collect on their customers, products and stores on a daily basis.
+However, many of these companies struggle to properly manage the vast amounts of data they collect on their customers, products, and stores on a daily basis.
 To exploit their full potential, these companies must build an analytical dashboard using a Business Intelligence (BI) solution.

-This is because business intelligence can centralize a large volume of scattered data from various sources and analyze it in-depth.
+This is because business intelligence can centralize a large volume of scattered data from various sources and analyse it in-depth.
 This is a real asset for retail companies, which have seen their sales channels multiply over recent years with the emergence of online sales, click and collect, and the digitalization of stores.

 But integrating a dynamic dashboard software is only the start; designing an analytical dashboard requires deep thinking during the initial stages, especially when choosing which KPIs and graphs to use.

 Retail companies must juggle between many key performance indicators (KPIs) on a daily basis.
 They can be tricky to manage within a chain of several hundred or thousands of stores.